The Best RN-to-MSN Programs (No BSN Required) of 2025

 • Statistics

-Paying for RN-to-MSN Programs
+Paying for Your Online RN-to-MSN Program

-Earning an MSN is an excellent investment in your future, but like other investments, it can have a large price tag.
-It can be challenging for an RN-to-MSN student to pay for education with savings or current earnings.
+Earning an MSN is an excellent investment in your future but can carry a large price tag, making it challenging to pay for your RN-to-MSN program with savings or current earnings.
+Fortunately, plenty of organizations and institutions understand the importance of this issue and want to set you up for success.

-Nurse Salary by Degree
+Average Nurse Salaries by Degree Level

-Nursing DegreeAverage Annual Salary (2024)
+Nursing DegreeAverage Annual Salary (March 2025)

 MSN$104,000